moraneus/TP-DejaVu/out/examples/tp/spec3/README.md

 2. Clone the [experiment directory](https://github.com/moraneus/TP-DejaVu/blob/master/out/examples/tp/spec3) and place the above files inside it.

 3. Specify the number simulation steps by modifying the variable `SIMULATION_STEPS` (line 13) in `generate.go`.
-Please note that each simulation step can generate at most 3 events (`turn_on`, `set`, and `turn_off`) for each air conditioner (AC).
+Please note that each simulation step can generate at most 3 events (`turn_on`, `set` and `turn_off`) for each air conditioner (AC).
 These three events for a specific AC can be produced with some probability.
 Additionally, a `set` or `turn_off` event can be produced only if the corresponding AC has been turned on previously.

 4. Generate a trace: